Brady, Pats stroll past banged-up Colts

-Trailing 24-3 at half, the Colts (1-4) climbed within 24-17 behind a pair of Andrew Luck touchdowns and two Brady interceptions, each of which went off a teammate’s hands.
+Trailing 24-3 at half, the Colts (1-4) climbed within 24-17 behind a pair of Andrew Luck touchdown passes and two Brady interceptions, each of which went off a teammate’s hands.

 The Patriots (3-2) put it away just over two minutes later.
 One play after Jonathan Jones intercepted a pass that went off Colts wideout Zach Pascal’s hands, Patriots rookie Sony Michel romped 34 yards to make it 38-17.

-Luck finished 38 of 59 for 365 yards, three TDs and two picks while playing without five offensive starters, including wide receiver T.Y.
+Luck finished 38 of 59 for 365 yards, three TD passes and two picks while playing without five offensive starters, including wide receiver T.Y.
 Hilton.
 Equally banged-up on defense, the Colts ruled out nine players before kickoff and then lost three others to injury during the game.

 Brady dissected Indy from the opening kickoff, starting 14 of 15 for 123 yards and two scores (one rushing), with the only incompletion an Edelman drop.
-He sandwiched TDs to Cordarrelle Patterson and White around a 1-yard QB sneak before the break.
+Brady sandwiched TD tosses to Cordarrelle Patterson and White around a 1-yard QB sneak before the break.

 The Colts managed just a 54-yard Adam Vinatieri field goal before halftime.
 Vinatieri missed an earlier attempt off the left upright from 38 yards.

-Note: EditorsNote: Corrected James White’s receptions total to 10; added Ebron’s receiving stats in last line